 While we are on the subject of SCACs, did you know they expire every year?
 We didn’t either, but a recent CSMS message was sent to remind carriers to renew their registration for the year or they will no longer be recognized as valid carriers in CBP systems.
 So, if you start seeing strange messages about invalid SCAC, check with your carrier.

-As you are preparing, if you have questions or comments on the idea of house bill release, please send them to our Sr. Vice President and Immediate Past Chair of the National Association of Foreign-Trade Zones, Melissa Irmen at Melissa.Irmen@iscm.co.
+As you are preparing, if you have questions or comments on the idea of house bill release, please send them to us at Info@iscm.co.

 The US economy grew much faster than expected in the third quarter, according to the latest gross domestic product report, which showed GDP rose by an annualized rate of 2.9%.